gabigf/cocktail-viewer/README.md

 - jQuery is used for all element creation and manipulation

 ## Improvements to come
--Responsive layout
+- Responsive layout
--Modal popup to display recipes instead of redirecting to theCocktailDB site -Search feature
+- Modal popup to display recipes instead of redirecting to theCocktailDB site
+- Search feature